sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-push-notifications/fiori-ios-hcpms-push-notifications.md

     })
 }
 ```

-With these lines, you have specified the types of notifications your app will support, as well as added a reference to the notification settings class, which enables your application for the push notifications to be received.
-This will result in your application to display the **"App Name" Would Like to Send You Notifications** confirmation dialog.

-Now you can receive notifications, but your application also needs to respond to them in a useful manner.
+With these two methods, you can receive notifications, but your application also needs to respond to them in a useful manner.
 Therefor, two delegate methods are implemented:

 ```swift
 // Called to let your app know which action was selected by the user for a given notification.